-(1) Customs and Excise may at any time inspect whether the correct excise duties have been calculated and paid and whether the conditions established in Section 5-3 have been fulfilled.
+- (1) Customs and Excise may at any time inspect whether the correct excise duties have been calculated and paid and whether the conditions established in Section 5-3 have been fulfilled.
 To this end, Customs and Excise may inspect premises in which taxable products are produced or stored, adjoining rooms and vehicles used to transport such products.
 Moreover, Customs and Excise may check the accounts in their entirety and associated documentation, including electronic documents and software.
-During the inspection of the entity's archives, Customs and Excise is permitted to copy documents to a digital storage medium for future review, either with the entity in question - which is subject to the duty of disclosure - or at the offices of Customs and Excise itself.

-(2) Customs and Excise may investigate taxable products.
-Sample products may be collected without any form of payment being made to the entity.

-(3) Investigations as provided for above may be conducted at the manufacturer, importer, exporter, dealer, intermediary, warehousing agent of stocks and carriers of taxable products, as well as from users claiming a reduction or exemption on such excise duties.
-Moreover, investigations may take place at manufacturers and dealers of products that can be used in or for the production of a taxable product.

-(4) The undertaking's owner, board members, general manager and other employees are required to provide the necessary assistance and guidance in connection with the investigation.
+During the inspection of the entity's archives, Customs and Excise is permitted to copy documents to a digital storage medium for future review, either with the entity in question which is subject to the duty of disclosure or at the offices of Customs and Excise itself. - (2) Customs and Excise may investigate taxable products.
+Sample products may be collected without any form of payment being made to the entity. - (3) Investigations as provided for above may be conducted at the manufacturer, importer, exporter, dealer, intermediary, warehousing agent of stocks and carriers of taxable products, as well as from users claiming a reduction or exemption on such excise duties.
+Moreover, investigations may take place at manufacturers and dealers of products that can be used in or for the production of a taxable product. - (4) The undertaking's owner, board members, general manager and other employees are required to provide the necessary assistance and guidance in connection with the investigation.
 Accounting material and other documents to be inspected shall be presented, released or forwarded to Customs and Excise without delay.
 By documentation is also meant electronically stored documents.
-The obligations described above also apply to electronic software, programs and program systems.
+The obligations described above also apply to electronic software, programs and program systems. - (5) In the event of inspection in accordance with this section, the regulations established in accordance with the Customs Act Section 13-4 fifth paragraph are applicable to the extent these apply.

-0 Amended by the regulations of 22 June 2005 no. 682 (coming into force on 1 July 2005) and of 2 February2009 no. 104.
+0 Amended by the regulations of 22 June 2005 no. 682 (coming into force on 1 July 2005), of 2 February 2009 no. 104 and of 8 March 2013 no. 259..